ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 All these cipher suites start with (EC)DHE wich means they only support ephemeral Diffie-Hellman key exchanges for forward secrecy.
-The last line discards non-authenticated DH key exchanges, null-encryption (cleartext), legacy weak ciphers marked exportable by US law, weak ciphers (3)DES and RC4, weak MD5 signatures, and lastly pre-shared keys.
+The last line discards non-authenticated key exchanges, null-encryption (cleartext), legacy weak ciphers marked exportable by US law, weak ciphers (3)DES and RC4, weak MD5 signatures, and pre-shared keys.

 > Note: To ensure that the order of cipher suites is respected you need to set
 > `ssl_prefer_server_ciphers on` for Nginx or `SSLHonorCipherOrder on` for